About the Project

 An infographic poster with seven supporting postcards expands on the strategy’s title, ‘If I Told You, What Would You Do?’
 Seven short films communicate the key messages simply and directly.
 Follow the links below to read the full text, watch the films or download the resources.

+These resources include additional materials developed with top-up funding generously provided by the National Safeguarding Team.
 To encourage the use and redistribution of these resources, they are licensed under a Creative Commons Licence.
+For ideas on how these resources could be used, please click here.

 These resources are intended for: